maisans-maid/mai-docs/docs/commands.md

 #### Removed
-Removed Commands are [v2.4.0](https://github.com/maisans-maid/Mai/tree/2.4.0) commands that haven't made its way to the 3.0.0 (latest) update because of some various reasons.
+Removed Commands are [v2.4.0](https://github.com/maisans-maid/Mai/tree/2.4.0) commands that haven't made its way to the 3.0.0 update because of some various reasons.
 They are either WIP (Work-in-Progress) or will be entirely forgotten.

 Command | category | Removal Reason | Status |
 --------|-------------|----------------|:-:|